DevExpress-Examples/how-to-implement-a-theme-selector-based-on-a-gallery/README.md

 ## Persist Theme Selection between Application Runs

-Use can save the application's theme and palette to the configuration file and restore them on the next application run.
+Use can save the application's theme to the configuration file and restore it on the next application run.

-To save an applied theme and palette, use the static [ApplicationThemeHelper.SaveApplicationThemeName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ApplicationThemeHelper.SaveApplicationThemeName) method to save the theme name specified in the static [ApplicationThemeHelper.ApplicationThemeName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ApplicationThemeHelper.ApplicationThemeName) property.
+To save an applied theme, use the static [ApplicationThemeHelper.SaveApplicationThemeName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ApplicationThemeHelper.SaveApplicationThemeName) method to save the theme name specified in the static [ApplicationThemeHelper.ApplicationThemeName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ApplicationThemeHelper.ApplicationThemeName) property.

 Call the static [ApplicationThemeHelper.UpdateApplicationThemeName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ApplicationThemeHelper.UpdateApplicationThemeName) method to retrieve the theme name from the configuration file.